standardebooks/manual/7-high-level-structural-patterns.rst

 			<p epub:type="title">The Man in the Street</p>
 		</hgroup>

 #.
-Sections that have a non-unique title, but that are required to be identifed in the ToC with a unique title (e.g., multiple poems identified as “Sonnet” in the body matter, which require their ToC entry to contain the poem’s first line to differentiate them):
+Sections that have a non-unique title, but that are required to be identified in the ToC with a unique title (e.g., multiple poems identified as “Sonnet” in the body matter, which require their ToC entry to contain the poem’s first line to differentiate them):

 	.. code:: html